menpo/menpofit/README.md

 menpofit
 ========

-AAMs CLMs and SDMs in Menpo.
+AAMs, CLMs and SDMs in Menpo.